 This is one of a two-part series.
 You can also learn how to automate the deployment of FeathersJS apps to Heroku.

 In the software development lifecycle, testing offers benefits that reach far beyond the code itself.
-Testing assures all parties (developers, clients, project managers, etc) that, while the application may not be completely bug-free, it does what is expected, as expected.
+Testing assures stakeholders (developers, clients, project managers, executives) that, while the application may not be completely bug-free, it does what is expected, as expected.
 By highlighting any regressions that are introduced, testing also provides the confidence to make adjustments and improvements to the code.

-Most development teams manage code from a central repository, using a Version Control System (VCS) to push updates and deploy to production servers.
+Most development teams manage code from a central repository, using a version control system (VCS) to push updates and deploy to production servers.
 Ideally, tests are run before pushing to the central repository and after deploying to the production servers.
 This allows any issues to be spotted and dealt with before a user encounters them.
-In the past, this manual process introduced a bottleneck because updates could not be deployed as soon as possible.
+In the past, this manual process introduced a bottleneck because updates could not be deployed as soon as they were available.

 There was also the risk of poor user experience if an issue was identified while testing the deployment, causing the team to temporarily disable the application while the issue was being resolved.
 These are just two of the issues that are remedied by the automation of the testing process before deploying a solution to the production environment.

-In this article, I will show you how to automate the testing for a FeathersJS application using CircleCI.
-To help with writing tests, we will be using Mocha.
+In this article, I will show you how to automate the testing for a FeathersJS application using continuous integration with CircleCI.
+To help with writing tests, you will be using Mocha.

 Prerequisites